michaelfester/docs/docs/reference/account/plans-and-pricing.md

 ### Starter Plan

-The Starter plan is idea for individuals building a few small apps.
+The Starter plan is ideal for individuals building a few small apps.
 Here are some of the features you can expect from the Starter plan:

 - 5 apps
 - 5 editors